aridlehoover/was-rails/README.md

-# Weather Alert System
+# Weather Alert System - Rails

-This Weather Alert System is a simple application that demonstrates <br>
-how business/domain logic is often spread across multiple classes <br>
-when developing applications The Rails Way™.

-# Domain

-Alerts are bulletins derived from Sources, and broadcast to Recipients.
+This is a sample Weather Alert System. `Alerts` are weather bulletins derived from `Sources` and broadcast to `Recipients`.

+The purpose of this application is to demonstrate how The Rails Way™ obscures business/domain logic, making it difficult to know what an application is doing and where it is doing it.

 # Backlog